Elderly Skin Care and Goat Milk Products

 As the saying goes, "The proof is in the pudding."
 (That pudding was made with goat milk, right?
 Ha Ha)

 If you or an elderly loved one suffers from dry, itchy skin, try a cleansing and hydration program based on goat milk.
 Products are widely available, and come in a range of scents (or unscented) and added ingredients.
-You can even make many yourself.

 I believe from my own experience that you'll see a difference with the first use.
 Experiment with different brands and varieties to find one that works best for your special needs.